FAQs for Advisors

 An undergraduate student who is enrolled for every fall and spring semester is considered continuously enrolled.
 A fall or spring semester with no enrollment is considered a break in enrollment.
 A graduate student with no break in enrollment or with a break in enrollment of less than one year is considered continuously enrolled.
 Readmission to the university is required if a student does not maintain continuous enrollment.
 Continuous enrollment is required to maintain certain scholarships, the guaranteed tuition rate, certain professional education requirements, and in-state status for tuition purposes in some instances.
 Students with breaks in enrollment may not be able to follow precisely the same degree plan when they return to OSU.

 See Common Enrollment Issues.
-A Registration Permission Memo that may be used by advisers, instructors, and department heads is available on the Office of the Registrar SharePoint site (Okey login required).
+A Registration Permission Memo that may be used by advisors, instructors, and department heads is available on the Office of the Registrar SharePoint site (Okey login required).

 See Degree Requirements in the University Catalog.